anki277/anki277/README.md

-- 👋 Hi, I’m @anki277
+- 👋 Hi, I’m @anki277 / ANKITA RAJ
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding , cooking , travelling.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android App Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate as Software Engineer.
-- 📫 How to reach me ...
+- 📫 How to reach me gmail:anki277@gmail.com

 <!---
 anki277/anki277 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.